durdenx96/placeandtime-web/content/post/brand_image/index.md

 tags = ["brand_identity","brand_awareness","brand_values"]
 +++

-## Why It's a Big Deal and How to Get Started
+# 'Brand Image': Why Its a Big Deal and How to Get Started
 In today's crowded marketplace, a strong brand identity is more than just a logo.
 It's the unique essence of your business, the personality that sets you apart from the competition.
 Think of it as your company's fingerprint – distinct, recognizable, and leaving a lasting impression.

 ### Why is a Strong Brand Identity So Important?